 One could argue that transport is not just transport anymore.

 Today we look at transport in a new way: As embedded in various contexts and systems.
 New transport solutions are key to achieving sustainable personal mobility and freight transport, in a new – and safe – urban society.
 Technical development for shared and/or autonomous transports and sustainable fuels are moving fast.
 At the same time, e-commerce has grown dramatically during the Covid-19 pandemic, and new transport and logistics solutions in the value chain are in demand.

 The boundaries between different research areas are also beginning to blur.
 We are seeing an increased interdisciplinary approach, where transport issues are integrated with energy, urbanization and information technology issues.
 In Gothenburg, the Green City Zone is an example of that new way of looking at transport and urbanization.

 These fast-growing trends spark new ideas, and needs for discussion and dialogue.
-Transport Area of Advance now arranges the initiative seminar Where are we going?
+Transport Area of Advance arranged the initiative seminar Where are we going?
 Trends and research directions in transports on September 21.

-The day will be divided into five different parts with focus on dialogues.
+The day was divided into five different parts with focus on dialogues.

 9:00-9:15 Introduction by Kajsa Hulthén, Area of Advance Co-director.

 9:15-10:45 Session 1

 The role of hydrogen in the transport system

 Which role will hydrogen play in the future transport system?
 What are the pros and cons?
 Is hydrogen the great solution we think?
 Our speakers will highlight hydrogen from different perspectives, and with different transport modes in mind.